shivannis/xandr-docs-public/xandr-docs/digital-platform-api/mobile-app-store-service.md

 ---
 title: Mobile App Store Service
-description: Use the mobile app store service to see all of the mobile app stores that are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Mobile App Store service to see all of the mobile app stores that are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Mobile app store service
+# Mobile App Store service

 The Mobile App Store Service is a **read-only** service that you can use to see all of the mobile app stores that are registered in our system.